Financial Aid & Billing

-Use PioneerWeb to access the status of your financial aid requirements and awards.
-You can view, accept and decline your awards here.
+Use MyDU to access your financial aid offer and requirements.
+You can view, accept and decline your financial aid here.

-Please note you have to apply for financial aid each year to maintain your eligibility.
+Please note you must for financial aid each year to maintain your eligibility.
 If you applied for financial aid when you submitted your application for admission, you'll receive both decisions around the same time.
 If you haven't already applied for financial aid, you should do so as soon as possible.

 Tuition & fees

 Your cost of attendance combines direct costs like tuition, fees, and room and board with an estimation of indirect costs like books and personal expenses.

 - Tuition is $18,420 per quarter (2022-2023).

 - Students enrolled in 12-18 credit hours are charged a flat rate of $18,420.

 - Students will be charged an additional $1,535 per credit if enrolled in more than 18 credit hours.

 - There is a student activity fee of $149 per quarter for full-time students, which provides students with an RTD bus and light rail pass.